hexagonforce/thesis-sdn-qos/README.md

 - Destroy the Queue and QoS configs.

 # TO DO List:
-- Need to optimize the number of flows installed: currently, we have a flow installed for each source-destination pair, but we want it so that only the destination matters.
-Let the number of clients = C and Let the number of servers = S. Currently, we have O(C * S) flows, but we want O(C + S) flows.
-O(C * S) is viable for probably up to 5000 Clients and 5000 servers only.
 - Make number of servers part of the topology definition.